afyqzarof/studio-client/README.md

 - Add videos from video platforms e.g. Youtube, TikTok
 - Add pictures from picture platforms e.g Instagram, Pinterest
 - Resize elements on the board
-- Organize elements on the board by relevance/concept/media type
-- Create a repository of references that are interlinked
 - Drag and drop elements around the board freely
 - Add text to inspiration board
-- Draw lines and arrows on inspiration board
-- Draw free-hand on board
 - Add colors with hex code on board
 - Users are able to share inspiration boards with other users
 - Built-in ideation help e.g. rhyme/synonym generation, color palette generation
-- Collaboration between users and sharing inspirations boards to be publicly viewed

 ## Implementation